HKellali/Dreadful-Cherry-Tomatoes/README.md

-# Dreadful-Cherry-Tomatoes
+# Dreadful Cherry Tomatoes

-A React app that shows information about movies.
+Dreadful Cherry Tomatoes is a new platform to find movies.
+The main objective is to help users find information about their favorite movies.